 In 2015, Eva was also recognized by the Chicago Law Bulletin for the “40 Under Forty: 40 Illinois Attorneys Under 40 to Watch.”
 Each year, the publication evaluates hundreds of peer nominations from the Illinois legal community to identify the most talented and well-respected attorneys working in the industry.

-Eva currently serves on the board of the Collaborative Law Institute of Illinois as the secretary for attorneys and manages the Loop Group Practice Group, following her term on the organization’s board as the secretary for attorneys.
+Eva currently serves on the board of the Collaborative Divorce Illinois as the secretary for attorneys and manages the Loop Group Practice Group, following her term on the organization’s board as the secretary for attorneys.
 Being a fellow of this group requires additional training and continued education classes in the collaborative process to maintain the ability to practice this particularly dynamic form of divorce.

 Previously, Eva served as the co-chair of the former Collaborative Process Subcommittee at the Chicago Bar Association.
 She is currently a member of many associations including the Association of Family and Conciliation Courts and the International Academy of Collaborative Professionals.